What Is Hormone Imbalance? A Beginner-Friendly Guide for Overwhelmed Women

 For example:

-• Estrogen and progesterone may not stay in balance during your menstrual cycle.
+• Estrogen and progesterone may not stay balanced during your cycle

 Hormones work like a team.

-If one is struggling, others can be affected too.
+If one hormone is struggling, others can be affected too — which is why symptoms can feel confusing or unrelated.

 Common Signs of Hormone Imbalance

-Here are some common signs of hormone imbalance in women:
+Here are some of the most common signs of hormone imbalance in women:

 But if several of these feel familiar, your body may be asking for support.